 Let’s be honest.
 Who’d think a place like the ‘Giant Wild Goose Pagoda’ would become home to one of the greatest interpreters of Han Buddhism after his 17- year pilgrimage to India for Buddhist scriptures??

 For many, Journey to the West 西游记 has a familiar ring.
 The epic is based on Xuan Zang玄奘, a Buddhist Monk, detailing his travels with added folk elements and Taoist philosophy.
 Undoubtedly, the written volume, a televised, cartoon-ized, opera-ized, and inevitably, memorized journey of a monk, a monkey, Pigsy, and a banished general from heaven completed many a childhood.

-In the past couple of years, the plazas surrounding Giant Wild Goose Pagoda was commercialized to receive the ever increasing tourist population.
-The North Square also houses the largest water show in Asia.
+In the past couple of years, the plazas surrounding Giant Wild Goose Pagoda was commercialized to receive the ever-increasing tourist population.
+North Square also houses the largest water show in Asia.
 Although admission is free, it is incredibly difficult to battle some thousands of people for a good view without forking a spot hours beforehand.

 Show Time of the Musical Fountain

 *No shows between November and January except on Chinese New Year.